BenCellini/CrazyFly/body_tracker/body_tracker_guide.md

 * `playback`: sets how to view the tracking progress.
-  * `0`: just show the tracking on the first frame to make sure heading was detetced correctly
+  * `0`: just show the tracking on the first frame to make sure heading was detected correctly
   * `1`: playback every frame while tracking
   * If `playback` is set to any other integer `n` then display every `n` frames

 * `vidpath`: path to output the tracking video.
 If empty `vidpath = []`, then export to default directory.
 Set to `false` to skip export.
-Note that `playback` is ideally set to `1` if exporting a video to get smooth looking vidoes.
+Note that `playback` is ideally set to `1` if exporting a video to get smooth looking videos.

 ### Output guide